aurorax-space/docs/docs/code/advanced_usage/asynchronous_search.md

 # Asynchronous Searches

-!!! warning - only on PyAuroraX and REST API
+!!! warning "Only on PyAuroraX and REST API"

     Please note, performing asynchronous search requests is only supported on PyAuroraX and when using the RESTful API directly.